durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     ![Picture 1](../Images/image5-lab7.png)

-1. Once installation procees is done, navigate back to **Microsoft Sentinel | Data connector** page and refresh the page to get **Microsoft Defender for Cloud** option.
+1. Once installation process is done, navigate back to **Microsoft Sentinel | Data connector** page and refresh the page to get **Microsoft Defender for Cloud** option.

 1. On the **Microsoft Sentinel | Data connector** page , select **Microsoft Defender for Cloud**.